BakedPinata/FetchProx/README.md

 # FetchProx

 FetchProx is a lightweight ASP.NET Core service that fetches HTTP/HTTPS resources on behalf of a client.
-It is designed to sit behind a VPN and exposes a single `/fetch` endpoint that applies basic SSRF protections and size limits.
+It is designed to sit behind a VPN and exposes a single `/fetch` endpoint (accessible via GET or POST) that applies basic SSRF protections and size limits.

 ## Features
-- Accepts POST requests with either plain text or JSON containing the target URL.
+- Accepts either POST requests (plain text or JSON bodies) or GET requests with `?url=`/`?u=` query parameters to specify the target URL.
 - Blocks access to private, loopback, and link‑local addresses.
 - Optional host allowlist to restrict which domains can be fetched.
 - Configurable response size limit and timeout.